 Graphic design is all about solving a particular problem, communicating and evoking a certain feeling.
 But those efforts fall short when you don’t consider accessibility and how potentially 20% of your client’s audience cannot read or access the information because of design or file setup issues.
 That leaves a bad impression.

-I didn’t know what accessibility even was until my accessibility mentor, Bevi Chagnon of PubCom, contacted me about her InDesign and PDF Accessibility class.
+I didn’t know what accessibility even was until my accessibility mentor, Bevi Chagnon of PubCom, contacted me about her accessibility class.
 That was in 2016.

 I became very passionate about this issue because it’s really crazy to think that for a long time, so many people have not been able to access documents (or websites) because accessibility is overlooked.